Sue A. Sanders: Teacher

-She taught successfully for six years, the latter part of the time being employed in the schools of Bloomington.
-The most noted of her schools was that which she taught during the Civil War in the area near her home.
+She taught for six years, the latter part of the time being employed in the schools of Bloomington.
+The most noted of her schools was the one where she taught during the Civil War in the area near her home.
 It was there she taught children, whose parents were what were then known as "Copperheads," sympathizers with the secessionists.
 Notwithstanding the sentiment that surrounded her, she kept a little Stars and Stripes hanging over her desk.
 One day, she returned to her schoolroom to find it broken from its staff and lying upon the floor.
 She gathered it up and nailed it to the wall.
 It hung there the rest of the term.
 That was the first flag-raising in a public school.
-Ever since that day she advocated the placing of an American flag in every school house and church of the U.S., and her idea has become popular all over the country.
-She further advocated that the Bible, ballot-box and American flag should accompany one another at the polls.
+Ever since that day, she advocated the placing of a U.S. flag in every school house and church in the country, and her idea became popular.
+She further advocated that the Bible, ballot box, and U.S. flag should accompany one another at the polls.

-Civil war
+Civil War years

-She was secretary of the Soldier's Aid Society of Bloomington, during the civil war.
-She also served as corresponding secretary for the United States Sanitary Commission branch of that city.
-All of her brothers were soldiers of the Civil war.
+Sanders was secretary of the Soldier's Aid Society of Bloomington, during the Civil War.
+She also served as corresponding secretary for the U.S. Sanitary Commission branch of that city.